chiaratardioli/aws-restart-journey/Labs/Networking/Lab04-VPC_Networking_resources.md

 a router, and, just like a router, it stores IP addresses within the VPC.
 You associate a route table to each subnet and put the routes that you need your subnet to be able to reach.
 For this step, you will create the route table first, and then add the routes as you create AWS resources for the VPC.

-5. An **IGW** is what allows the VPC to have internet connectivity and allows communication between resources in your VPC and the internet.
+5. An Internet Gateway **IGW** is what allows the VPC to have internet connectivity and allows communication between resources in your VPC and the internet.
 The IGW is used as a target in the route table to route internet-routable traffic and to perform network address translation (NAT) for EC2 instances.
 NAT is a bit beyond the scope of this lab, but it is referenced in the reference section if you'd like to dive deeper.

+6. Security groups and Network Access Control Lists (NACLs) work as the firewall within your VPC.
+Security groups work at the instance level and are stateful, which means they block everything by default.
+NACLs work at the subnet level and are stateless, which means they do not block everything by default.

-6. An NACL is a layer of security that acts like a firewall at the subnet level.
+7. An NACL is a layer of security that acts like a firewall at the subnet level.
 The rules to set up a NACL are similar to security groups in the way that they control traffic.
 The following rules apply: NACLs must be associated to a subnet, NACLs are stateless, and they have the following parts:
   - Rule number: The lowest number rule gets evaluated first.
 As soon as a rule matches traffic, its applied; for example: 10 or 100.
 Rule 10 would get evaluated first.
   - Type of traffic; for example: HTTP or SSH